April 28, 2014 • Jerod Gunsberg, Los Angeles Criminal Defense Lawyer

 It is important to follow court orders and to have no contact with any alleged victim in a criminal case.
 The only people allowed to make contact is the defendant’s criminal defense attorney or the private investigator who works for the defendant’s attorney.
 If the protected person wishes to have contact with the defendant, then the protected person needs to retain an attorney and ask the court to modify the protective order to allow such contact.

 Make no mistake, the additional criminal charges for violating a criminal protective order can be serious.
 For a first violation of Penal Code Section 273.6(a), provided there’s no injury to the alleged victim, the City Attorney or District Attorney can file a misdemeanor charge that carries up to one year in the county jail and a fine of $1,000.

 If the violation of a protective order results in an injury to the protected party, the consequences are even more severe: A mandatory minimum jail sentence of 30 days and a maximum sentence of one year, plus a maximum fine of $2,000.
 You can also bet that on top of charges relating to the violation of the protective order, the prosecutor will file additional misdemeanor or felony charges relating to the infliction of the injury.
 This court can waive the jail time resulting from this charge, but it is going to take a highly skilled domestic violence defense attorney to convince the court to do that.

-BOTTOM LINE: Do NOT make contact with a person named in a criminal protective order.
+BOTTOM LINE: Do NOT make contact with any person named in a criminal protective order.
 The consequences are severe.
 If the protected person wishes to have contact with the defendant, he or she should contact a qualified criminal defense attorney to discuss the situation.
-Contact The Law Offices of Jerod Gunsberg at (323) 633-3423 or via this confidential contact form for a free consultation.
+Contact the Law Offices of Jerod Gunsberg at (323) 633-3423 or via the secure contact form on this page for a free and confidential consultation.